wavejumper/rehook/README.md

 As rehook is modular, each layer builds upon the last.
 Each layer adds a new idea: testing, syntax, devtools, patterns.

-If you need a primer on React hooks, the [API docs](https://reactjs.org/docs/hooks-reference.html) are a good start.

 The core library does two things:

 * marry React hooks with Clojure atoms